Known About Traveling in Local Trains Of Mumbai 2022

 ATVM Smart Card Machines

-• Mobile Ticketing (UTS App): The recent and most hassel free way of getting a journey ticket directly on your mobile which also promotes paperless travel is done via UTS app.
+• Mobile Ticketing (UTS App): The recent and most hassle-free way of getting a journey ticket directly on your mobile which also promotes paperless travel is done via UTS app.
 It is also called ‘Mobile Ticketing’.
 Simply follow the steps and book your local train journey in minutes.

 1 Day unlimited travel ticket fares